astropy/photutils/docs/user_guide/centroids.rst

     >>> print(np.array((x4, y4)))  # doctest: +FLOAT_CMP
     [19.9851944  20.01490157]

-The measured centroids are all very close to the true centroid of the object in the cutout image of ``(20, 20)``.
+The measured centroids are all very close to the object's true centroid at position ``(20, 20)`` in the cutout image.

 Now let's plot the results.
 Because the centroids are all very similar, we also include an inset plot zoomed in near the centroid:

 .. plot::